ashwinam/garbage-codes-season-02/FrontEnd stuffs/React Learning/firstReact-app/notes.md

 - Http is a way to communicate to the client and server
 - client send request and server send response
 - so http have set of rules how client and server can communicate

+### handling errors

+- As a developer we must anticipate the errors and handle them properly
+- In axios, we have catch method for handling errors.

+### using async and await for calling http request